Skip Navigation

 Published: July 4, 2024

-From July 4 to 7, Utah Education Association (UEA) delegates will join others in Philadelphia, PA, to set goals and priorities for the nation’s largest union at the National Education Association (NEA) Annual Meeting and Representative Assembly (RA).
-UEA is an affiliate association to NEA.
+From July 4 to 7, Utah Education Association (UEA) delegates joined others in Philadelphia, PA, to set goals and priorities for the nation’s largest union at the National Education Association (NEA) Annual Meeting and Representative Assembly (RA).
+UEA is an affiliate association of NEA.

 The RA is the world’s largest democratic deliberative body and the top decision-making body for NEA’s nearly three million members.
 Every year, delegates—representing state and local affiliates, student members, and retired members—come together to draft and debate new policies, adopt a strategic plan and budget, listen to speeches from NEA leaders and other prominent educators, and elect new leaders.